 - advising patient and public communications

-- informal advice on screening restart
+- informal advice on national screening programme recovery

 There will be two groups working within the NCRG.
 The core group will be made up of a small number of key representatives who will meet weekly and liaise between meetings and react swiftly to emerging issues.
 The wider main group will provide advice and input across a wider range of professions and geographies as well as supporting the dissemination of agreed guidance.

 Representatives and experts may be invited to the core or main group on an ad hoc basis to provide advice on specific matters.